 expanded, but our focus has remained on helping families leave domestic

 violence safely and successfully.

 Our mission is to empower victims of domestic violence to survive and thrive by nurturing their self-determination and courage; and to promote healthy relationships and compassionate communities through education, outreach, and advocacy.

-Legal services to 358 individuals, including divorce and child custody representation and assistance with obtaining orders of protection.
+Legal services to 537 families, including divorce and child custody representation and assistance with obtaining orders of protection.